Spiaggia Libera

 Now reduced to an underground existence, the remnants of our societies survive beneath these vestiges.
 Objects from our era scatter the ground, mingling with those from a future that unfolds within the earth’s bowels.
 The last habitable space, the hollow of the world, shelters the traces of our civilizations.
 Ex-votos – relics of ancestral rituals whose meanings are now lost – mix with technological tools whose functions elude us.
 These scattered ruins, containing fragments of a vanished humanity, litter a black rocky ground that invades the gallery space.
 Visitors are invited to walk across this soot-covered surface, a symbol of a world in ashes, yearning for regeneration.

-Marilou Poncin, Sleepy in a mirror n°3, 2024, enamelled ceramic, photo printing and resin, 21 x 20 x 7 cm.
+Marilou Poncin, sleepy in a ray skeleton, 2024, enamelled ceramic, photo printing and resin, 30 x 24 x 14 cm.
 Courtesy the artist & spiaggia libera, Paris.
 Photo © Marilou Poncin